chenfengyanyu/3d-mini-display/README.md

 ### Raycast extension

-If you use [Raycast](https://raycast.com), there is a [BetterDisplay](https://www.raycast.com/pascal_burkhard/betterdisplay) extension available for interacting with BetterDisplay.
+If you use [Raycast](https://raycast.com), a [BetterDisplay extension](https://www.raycast.com/pascal_burkhard/betterdisplay) is available for interacting with BetterDisplay.

 ## Localization